 What are Banking APIs?

-Whereas banking APIs help banks to communicate (share the data) with third-party fintech companies.
-The main aim of these APIs is to make the baking process easy, seamless, and convenient for users.
+Banking APIs help banks like yours to communicate (share the data) with third-party fintech companies.
+The main aim of these APIs is to make the baking process easy, seamless, and convenient for your users.

-With the help of banking APIs, banks can improvise their services & increase revenues.
+With the help of banking APIs, banks like you can improve their services & increase revenues.
 At the same time, third-party fintech companies can utilize the shared data for innovation & expansion of their services and improve the customer experience.

 1. Partner APIs

 Here, the bank uses an API only for a specific set of third-party companies.
-And, then the bank partners with these companies to solve a common problem.
-Platform APIs help the banks to give exclusive access to their data to only these sets of companies.
+And then the bank partners with these companies to solve a common problem.
+Partner APIs help banks like you to give exclusive access to their data to only these sets of companies.

 For example, if a bank receives numerous applications for credit cards.
 In that case, the bank can partner with the desired third-party companies to automate the data collection process of credit card applications.